 With 120 miles of coastline, Maui boasts over 30 miles of beautiful beaches.
-On these world famous shores you’ll find white, black and red sand beaches, renowned surfing and windsurfing spots as well as some of the best beaches in the world to simply swim, snorkel and sunbathe.
+On these world famous shores you’ll find white or black sand beaches, renowned surfing and windsurfing spots as well as some of the best beaches in the world to simply swim, snorkel and sunbathe.
 Many are easily accessible beach parks with lifeguards, picnic facilities and restrooms.
-Others are undeveloped, "secret spots" found off the beaten path.
 Discover Maui’s world-famous beaches below.

 Please note: Hawaii's ocean and beach conditions are as unique as the islands themselves.
 Visit HIOCEANSAFETY.COM which constantly monitors the surf, wind, and reports from public safety officials that directly affect the conditions for safety of Hawaiian beaches.
 Use the hazard signs on HIOCEANSAFETY.COM as well to quickly assess conditions and help you find the appropriate beach for your visit.